code-and-effect/codeandeffect.com/pages/solutions/applications-to-join.md

 jl_description: "Help your members help themselves."
 jr_title: Dues, Renewals, and Fees
 jr_link: /dues-renewals-fees/
-jr_description: "Calculate and collect complex dues or fees"
+jr_description: "Calculate and collect complex dues or fees."
 ---

 **Problem:** Complex application forms that have a lot of moving parts means lots of headaches for the ed/office.
 Things get delayed.